irregularchat/Counter_Malign_Information_Training/Counter_Malign_Information/4-Implement-For_Instructors/Lesson_Plans/Lesson_06-Countering_Malign_Information/Lesson_Plan-Counter_Malign_Information.md

 ### Instructional Guidance

-**Conduct of Lesson** | **NOTE:** Before presenting this lesson, instructors must thoroughly prepare by studying this lesson and identifying reference material.
+**Conduct of Learning experience** | **NOTE:** Before presenting this learning experience, instructors must thoroughly prepare by studying this learning experience and identifying reference material.

-- Review the lesson plan and all related materials.
+- Review the learning experience plan and all related materials.
 - Set up the classroom with the necessary equipment and materials.
 - Familiarize yourself with the detection tools and example media content.

-### 1. The importance of this lesson: (Why)
+### 1. The importance of this learning experience: (Why)

 Understanding and identifying misinformation and disinformation is critical to maintaining operational security and countering adversarial influence.
-This lesson ties directly to the students' goals of protecting the integrity of information within their operations.
+This learning experience ties directly to the students' goals of protecting the integrity of information within their operations.

 ### 2. What we want our students to Achieve: (Outcomes/Standard)